meso-unimpressed/darknet-net/README.md

 You will need to download the weight files you want to use and install all dependencies needed by darknet.

-Follow this guide for the dependencies: https://pjreddie.com/darknet/install/
+Follow this guide for additional dependencies of the original Darknet project like CUDA (optional) and OpenCV: https://pjreddie.com/darknet/install/

 For weight files: https://pjreddie.com/darknet/yolo/

-For some more speed improvements its also adivsed to compile with CUDNN.
+In addition to plain CUDA its also adivsed to compile with CUDNN.
-You can download the latest version including the install guide from here https://developer.nvidia.com/rdp/cudnn-download If you don't want to use CUDNN you can set `CUDNN=1` in the `Makefile` to `CUDNN=0`
+You can download the latest version including the install guide from here https://developer.nvidia.com/rdp/cudnn-download If you want to use CUDNN you can set `CUDNN=1` in the `Makefile`

+By default darknet-net compiles WITHOUT CUDA and CUDNN but with OpenMP enabled.
+OpenMP accelerates CPU execution to a close to real-time performance on most high-end CPUs.
+The default should work on every plattform.
+CUDA will only work if you have a Nvidia GPU.

+You can enable or disable these options in the Makefile.

-Compile darknet
+Finally compile darknet
 ```
 make
 ```